stephane-caron/lipm_walking_controller/README.md

 * [copra](https://github.com/vsamy/copra): linear model predictive control
 * [mc\_rtc](https://github.com/jrl-umi3218/mc_rtc): robot controller library

-Instructions to build from source are available from the [maintained fork from jrl-umi3218](https://jrl-umi3218.github.io/lipm_walking_controller/doxygen/HEAD/build.html).
+Instructions to build from source are available for the [active fork at jrl-umi3218](https://jrl-umi3218.github.io/lipm_walking_controller/doxygen/HEAD/build.html).

 ## Usage

 Make sure the controller is enabled in your mc\_rtc configuration:

 ```json
 {
   "MainRobot": "JVRC1",
   "Enabled": ["LIPMWalking"]
 }
 ```

 Launch RViz for the JVRC-1 model by:

 ```sh
 roslaunch lipm_walking_controller display.launch robot:=jvrc1
 ```

 Finally, start the controller from your mc\_rtc interface.
 Here is the example of the [Choreonoid](https://choreonoid.org/en/) project installed in the Docker image:

 ```sh
 cd /usr/local/share/hrpsys/samples/JVRC1
 choreonoid --start-simulation sim_mc.cnoid
 ```

 You should end up with the following windows:
 ![Choreonoid and RViz GUI of the controller](https://user-images.githubusercontent.com/1189580/64157945-ead71c80-ce37-11e9-9081-7936702c5fbc.png)
 See the [Graphical user interface](https://github.com/stephane-caron/lipm_walking_controller/wiki/Graphical-user-interface) page of the